 If you have difficulties while on your scheme, FÁS prescribes that each project should have procedures in place to deal with these difficulties.
-FÁS is currently in the process of revising all their complaints procedures and when this is completed the results will be published on the FÁS internet web site.
+FÁS is currently in the process of revising all their complaints procedures and when this is completed the results will be published on the FÁS website.